salvadornm/cerisse/doc/new_run.md

 ### Equations to Solve and how

-Define the RHS of the problem, that includes which equation to solve and which nuemrivcal scheme to use.
+Define the RHS of the problem, that includes which equation to solve and which numerivcal scheme to use.
 In general

 $$
 \frac{\partial U}{\partial t} = \mbox{RHS}(U)